BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ## Solution

-Considering main difficulties mentioned in the previous section it seems that Machine Learning **Transformers** models may be a quite good approach to face the problem. **Transformers** have developed immensely over the last couple of years.
+Considering main difficulties mentioned in the previous section it seems that Machine Learning **Transformers** models may be a quite good approach to face the problem. **Transformers** have immensely developed over the last couple of years.
 Many researchers have put their effort into achieving **state-of-the-art** solutions that pushed transformer's capabilities even further.
 For example GPT-4o model that has been released lately is achieving outstanding results.
-Therefore, considering the use of Transformers seems like a reasonable approach.
+Therefore, considering the use of **Transformers** seems like a reasonable approach.
 Additionally, there are multiple open-source transformer models for images and several for videos over the internet which are easy to use (after meeting hardware requirements).